 While the valuation may seem pricey for what is effectively a startup, Boxabl has garnered much popular attention, along with a good number of pre-orders, for its spin in pre-fabricated housing that counts Elon Musk as a customer.
 Additionally, the US government reportedly placed an order for 156 homes for over $9 million.

 Boxabl reports that over 90,000 people have reserved a Casita – the first iteration of its modular housing product that will cost around $50,000.
 The capital raised will be utilized to fire up a factor to satisfy demand.

-As outlined in the Boxabl offering circular, the company has enlisted Dalmore Group, LLC, a FINRA regulated Broker-Dealer to perform administrative and compliance-related functions in connection with the Boxabl offering.
-Dalmore is not acting as an underwriter nor placement agent but is acting as the managing broker for verification for certain aspects of the offering.
+As outlined in the Boxabl offering circular, the company has enlisted Dalmore Group, LLC, a FINRA-regulated Broker-Dealer, to perform administrative and compliance-related functions in connection with the Boxabl offering.
+Dalmore is not acting as an underwriter nor placement agent but is acting as the managing broker for verification of certain aspects of the offering.
 Recently, CI connected with Etan Butler, Chairman of the Dalmore Group LLC, a firm that is widely engaged in the securities crowdfunding sector.
 We asked Butler why the Boxabl offering was doing so well.
-Butler said there were a number of factors including the co-listing and a “pretty high profile celebrity” using one of their units, referencing Elon Musk owning a Boxabl unit (perhaps not living in it).
+Butler said there were a number of factors, including the co-listing and a “pretty high profile celebrity” using one of their units, referencing Elon Musk owning a Boxabl unit (perhaps not living in it).